Americans Not Pleased With Trump Administration Handling of Pandemic

 According to the CNN poll, 69% of those polled said the federal government should be doing more to provide personal protective equipment and medical devices used in the treatment of coronavirus.

-The poll of 1,002 respondents, conducted by SSRS the week before the Easter holiday, shows a steady decline in Trump’s handing of the Covid-19 spread across the U.S.
+The poll of 1,002 respondents, conducted by SSRS the week before the Easter holiday, shows a steady decline in Trump’s handling of the Covid-19 spread across the U.S.

 Trump has defiantly shirked any blame for his administration’s slow response to the spread of the virus, going so far as to blame the Obama administration for the lack of preparedness.
 In February, Trump touted the coronavirus as a “hoax” inflated by his political rivals.